bjgarcia/hdzero-goggle-services/README.md

 ```

 ### Put Methods
 Upload one or more files.
 Copy one or more files or convert a file to mp4.
 Takes an array of source and destination paths.
 Conversion uses ffmpeg with libx264 library built in.
-There is likley more work that could be done here.
 Resultng MP4 files are about 25% size of the orginal.
 Conversions overwrite and a .log file is created for each conversion with the output file name.
 Could add something that checks the log for completed conversion.

 ```
 /cgi-bin/file?put=file
+{"fr_to_list":[{"from_path":"/movies/save_this.ts","to_path":"movies/stars/bars.ts"},{"from_path":"/movies/hdz_0006na.mp4","to_path":"movies/stars/hdz_0006na.mp4"}]}
+copied from /mnt/extsd/movies/save_this.ts to /mnt/extsd/movies/stars/bars.ts.
+copied from /mnt/extsd/movies/hdz_0006na.mp4 to /mnt/extsd/movies/stars/hdz_0006na.mp4.

 /cgi-bin/file?put=mp4
 /cgi-bin/file?post=upload
 ```
 {"fr_to_list":[{"from_path":"/mnt/extsd/movies/save_this.jpg","to_path":"/mnt/extsd/movies/stars/save_this.jpg"},{"from_path":"/mnt/extsd/movies/stars/save_this.ts","to_path":"/mnt/extsd/movies/save_this.ts"}]}

 ### Patch Methods
 Move or rename one or more files.
 Takes an array of source and destination paths.